More Nutrition for Kids - Getting Kids to Eat More

 ...at least until the child matures enough to be more open minded when it comes to food.

-I wouldn't normally suggest that, because I'm not a huge fan of deception - but a little spinach in the yogurt or muffin dough would probably not hurt anyone?
-And some extra salad pieces on his sandwich (under the cheese of course - if he eats cheese).
+I wouldn't normally suggest that, because I'm not a huge fan of deception - but a little spinach in the muffin dough would probably not hurt anyone?
+And some extra salad pieces in the sandwich.

 Also, a quality multi vitamin could be an option?